← Back to search

 What this is, in plain language

-A cross-sectional X-ray scan of the belly and pelvis with IV dye to highlight organs, blood vessels, and possible problem areas.
+A cross-sectional X-ray scan of the abdomen and pelvis with IV contrast to highlight organs, blood vessels, and possible problem areas.

 Why a clinician orders it

-To evaluate abdominal pain, suspected appendicitis, kidney stones, masses, infection, or follow up on prior findings.
+Abdominal pain, suspected appendicitis, kidney stones, masses, infection, or follow-up of known findings.

 Medical necessity — what insurers usually look at